tombenke/website_freelancer_archetype/README.md

 This is [kickoff](http://tombenke.github.io/kickoff/) project archetype for website creation.
 It is based on the [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) full website Bootstrap theme.

+This is [an example](https://tombenke.github.io/me/) that is originally created from this archetype.

 ## Usage

 ### Prerequisites